Until 2018, when mobile internet traffic surpassed desktop and laptop, mobile websites were an afterthought to the web design process.

 Mobile-first web design is, as stated above, a design strategy of upgrading from a smartphone version of a website first to larger versions.

-The mobile-first approach is similar to designing a mobile app and adjusting its layout to fit a desktop screen, while retaining the great user experience traits many apps contain, such as streamlined content and fast download speeds.
+This professional web design approach is similar to designing a mobile app and adjusting its layout to fit a desktop screen, while retaining the great user experience traits many apps contain, such as streamlined content and fast download speeds.

 5 Mobile-First Design Principles To Follow